the return of Hack & Slash

 Original Amiga Hack & Slash enthusiasts can visit: Absinthe BBS by AnachronistPlay music below and change site settings Sound from "default" to "Allow"

 This online game goes back to 1986 from one of the first BBSes we had in our state: The Roundtable.
 It was more of a social networking space for geeks rather than the pirated & public domain software files that were springing up.
-It was run on an Apple ][ by Sir Richard in Coventry, RI on a 2400 baud modem.
+It was run on an Apple Ⅱ by Sir Richard in Coventry, Rhode Island off a dial-up 2400 baud modem.
 He was generous to keep it free all of the time.

 Sir Richard provided me with an opportunity to debug its code.
 After my patch, I uncovered other nifty, hidden surprises such as the Hero class to the sysop's delight.
 My reward was taking a hard-copy listing of the Apple BASIC source code as my starting point to port it to other machines.
 The journey began with this MS-DOS version (1991 - 1992) on an IBM XT with 512k RAM and two 5-1/4″ floppies.

 Two of my brothers also enjoyed playing on this BBS for a while, but to say my father was fanatical over it is a bit understated.
 Over the next quarter century, I was invested to listening to my father's game play improvement ideas, aka, crackpot, along with his paranoia rants on how much it was rigged against his approach to playing, aka, my entertainment.
 He wasn't wrong.
 I spent a lot of late night hours "lurking" over his tactics, because he had relentlessly went about looking for any logical bug to exploit with the added reward of smug satisfaction, aka, his entertainment.